mountainash/web-scrobbler/README.md

 > npx grunt build:chrome
 ```

-The built extension is available in `build` directory.
+The built extension is available in [`build`](./build/) directory.
 You can install it as an
 unpacked extension from this directory.

 The detailed build instruction is available [here][BuildInstructions].

 #### Build in Docker

+This is a clean way to use the latest version of NodeJS, pull all the required dependencies
+and build either browser extension format, in a self-contained, secure Docker container
+which can easily be deleted.

 The `BROWSER` argument can be see to the browser you want to build for.